-I personally like the cover page to be followed by a summary page that includes the logline, a few pieces of basic information about the project’s format, and the short synopsis.
-But you don’t have to follow this sequence.
-You could also start with the sample art and have the synopsis at the end of the proposal.
+I personally like the cover page to be followed by a “summary page” that includes the logline, a few pieces of basic information about the project’s format, and the short synopsis.
+This allows you to give the person reading your proposal a quick snapshot of your project right off the bat.

-Short synopsis: Your short synopsis is about one to three paragraphs, summarizing your book and helping agents/editors understand the plot and how it unfolds.
-The difference between a synopsis and a jacket blurb is that when you’re pitching an agent or an editor, you don’t want to hold back on the ending.
+- Short synopsis: Your short synopsis is about one to three paragraphs, summarizing your book and helping agents/editors understand the plot and how it unfolds, as well as the emotional hook.

 3. Sample Art